KittyGiraudel/site/_posts/2014-12-16-css-riddle-reverse-ellipsis.md

 If you have some restricted width and applies the `.ellipsis` class:

-> The answer to life, the univer...
+> The answer to life, the univer…

 Now what if you want to display the end of content and add ellipsis at beginning of line?
 Something like:

-> ...niverse, and everything is 42.
+> …niverse, and everything is 42.

 That is what I call a _reverse ellipsis_, although I suspect CSS specifications to call it _start ellipsis_ since the current value for `text-overflow` is actually called _end-overflow-type_.
 Anyway, now it's your turn.
 I have created [a pen](https://codepen.io/HugoGiraudel/pen/5582f35c9596c40ae947bad2f5993fb2/) if you want to play with the initial code: